Balancing Hormones Naturally with Functional Medicine

 Targeted Supplements for Hormonal Support

-• Magnesium to support stress resilience, sleep quality, and PMS-related symptoms
+Magnesium (glycinate, citrate) Supports stress resilience, GABA receptor function, sleep quality, and PMS-related symptoms Vormann J, Mol Aspects Med (2003)

-Practitioner guidance is recommended when selecting practitioner-grade supplements to ensure appropriate dosing and suitability.
+Practitioner guidance is recommended when selecting supplements to ensure appropriate dosing, form selection, and suitability for individual presentations.

 When to Consider Hormone Testing

-Hormone testing may be considered when symptoms persist despite foundational interventions, particularly in cases of irregular cycles, severe PMS, unexplained fatigue, mood changes, weight resistance, or during life stages such as perimenopause or postpartum recovery.
-Functional medicine prioritises recognising patterns across systems rather than relying on isolated “normal” values.
+Functional pathology testing such as the Dutch Complete (Dried Urine Test for Comprehensive Hormones), salivary cortisol rhythm panels, and comprehensive thyroid panels (including free T3, free T4, TSH, and thyroid antibodies) may be considered when symptoms persist despite foundational interventions.
+This is particularly relevant in cases of irregular cycles, severe PMS, unexplained fatigue, mood changes, weight resistance, or during life stages such as perimenopause or postpartum recovery.
+Functional medicine prioritises recognising patterns across the HPA, HPG, and HPT axes rather than relying on isolated “normal” reference range values.

 Frequently Asked Questions